2023-2024 Undergraduate & Graduate Catalog

-Drop and add: The process of making certain changes (dropping and adding classes) in a student's schedule of courses during the first five class days of the semester.
+Drop and add period: The process of making certain changes (dropping and adding classes) in a student's schedule of courses during the first five class days of the semester.
 Adding courses is possible only in this five-day period.
 See the class schedule listed online for deadlines to drop courses.

 Dual credit: An option applying to courses that may be taken for either graduate or undergraduate credit provided the student obtains special permission.

 Elective: A course that will count as general credit toward a degree but is not a specific program requirement.

 Emphasis: A defined subset of courses within a major or degree program designed to focus on a specific content area.
 Appears on the transcript.

 Encumbrance: A hold placed on a student's record as a result of an unfulfilled monetary obligation to the university or of a disciplinary action by the university.

-Full-time student: An undergraduate student taking 12 or more hours each semester, or a graduate student taking nine or more hours each semester.
+Full-time student: An undergraduate student taking 12 or more credits each semester, or a graduate student taking nine or more credits each semester.
 Undergraduates who are planning to complete a bachelor's degree in four years need to average 15 hours per semester.

-General education requirements: A defined selection of courses from all divisions of the university, making up the liberal arts base of each baccalaureate degree.
+General education requirements: A defined selection of undergraduate courses from all divisions of the university, making up the liberal arts base of each baccalaureate degree.
 The General Education Program is a required component of each bachelor's degree.